bbc/audio-orchestration/README.md

 ```

-## Examples
+## Usage
-These following examples assume the library has been installed using npm and the `bbcat` base object has been imported.
+The following code-snippets assume the library has been installed using npm and the `bbcat` base object has been imported.
 The examples are ES6 compliant.
 Full documentation of the library with examples can be found in */doc/index.html*.

 Load and decode multiple audio files asynchronously: